Use the Send an Email action to send an email from within a flow. The resulting email may contain values referenced using:

 By default, TextIt sends emails from firstname.lastname@example.org.
 If you’d like to add your own address, simply navigate to your account’s settings page and click the email icon.

 Here we’re using a Gmail-hosted email address.
 You’ll want to plugin your email address, host URL, credentials, port and encryption preference.
-In the example above, encryption needs to be set to TLS because that’s the protocol Gmail’s SMTP port 587 uses.

 If you want to link a Gmail address to TextIt, you’ll need to switch the ‘Allow less secure apps’ setting in your Gmail account’s ‘Connected apps & sites’ page to ‘ON’:

 Note that a standard Gmail account is limited to 500 emails per day.
 Learn more about Gmail’s limits here: